Drek282/PsychoStats/README.md

 * The team wins and losses for Firearms don't work extremely well or consistently.

-* PsychoStats is decidedly **not** mobile friendly.

 * Mcrypt is deprecated/obsolete.

-* The Overview page that makes use of the Google Maps functionality is broken.

 ## **Stuff that Remains Untested**